Your Guide to Top-Down vs. Bottom-Up Marketing Strategies

 A bottom-up approach makes marketing teams more tactical and limits their ability to align with company goals and apply strategies.
 For this reason, many B2B companies view marketing as a support organization for sales and as non-strategic to the business.

 A bottom-up approach allows businesses to stay flexible with their marketing plans.
-As a result, You can adjust your plans to new initiatives, industry trends, and more.
+As a result, you can adjust your plans to new initiatives, industry trends, and more.

 Deciding between a top-down and a bottom-up marketing strategy for your organization can depend on several factors.
 Be sure to factor in your organization’s goals and objectives, your industry, seasonality, your company’s growth trajectory, and even your marketing budget.